Ladies, we need to talk about your crotch. And my crotch. Because I feel your pain.

 Stronger legs can reduce saddle pain.

 When I’m feeling really strong and coordinated on my bike, my saddle area hurts less because my legs are taking more of the weight and my core is more engaged.
-Getting stronger is a slow process, but this is something extra to look forward to (in addition to being able to ride farther and faster!).
+Getting stronger is a slow process, but this is something extra to look forward to for those who put in the time and effort (in addition to being able to ride farther and faster!).

 Rougher and less consistent terrain can be better.

-Off-pavement bikepacking tends to help my saddle issues.
-It seems counter-intuitive because it’s bumpier, but the variety in body position keeps any one spot from getting too sore.
+When I ride more dirt and gravel than pavement, like when bikepacking and mountain biking, my saddle issues are usually better.
+It seems counter-intuitive because it’s bumpier, but the greater variety in body position keeps any one spot from getting too sore.
+If you’re intrigued by this idea, for saddle-related reasons or otherwise, this bikepacking guide for beginners might pique your interest.

 I know that was a lot of information.
 If there’s one thing I want you to take away from this, my cycling sisters, it’s that you have options.
 You don’t have to simply endure the pain.